nontaphatfirm/AI-Based-Sit-to-Stand-Biomechanics-Analyzer/README.md

 This tool performs real-time kinematic analysis of **Sit-to-Stand (STS)** movements using markerless pose estimation.
 It utilizes **MediaPipe BlazePose** to evaluate posture quality, count repetitions, and generate biomechanical reports without the need for wearable sensors.

-**Now updated to v2.0 with 3D Biomechanics Logic & Auto-Side Detection!**

 ---